zjullion/fetched-interval-cache/README.md

 In applications where a backend database stores ordered, unique data (such as timestamped data), the client will often fetch intervals of data.
 Consider the following scenario for a frontend (browser) client:

 1. Fetch all entries from March 5 to March 17.
-2. Next, fetch all entries from April 8 to April 13.
+2. Next, fetch all entries from March 22 to March 24.
 3. Next, fetch all entries from March 8 to March 12.
-4. Finally, fetch all entries from March 5 to April 13.
+4. Finally, fetch all entries from March 5 to March 24.

-Using a caching solution, _no_ backend query needs to be made for Step 3, and _only_ entries from March 18 to April 7 need to be fetched for Step 4 (which saves both network and database resources).
+Using a caching solution, _no_ backend query needs to be made for Step 3, and _only_ entries from March 18 to March 21 need to be fetched for Step 4 (which saves both network and database resources).

 ### Why not use an existing client-side cache / database?